equinor/ert/docs/rst/manual/reference/workflows/configuring_jobs.rst

 *external* script, and in that case the implementation language - i.e. Python, Perl, C++, F77 ... has no relevance.

+NB: note that relative paths are resolved from the location of the job configuration file, not the configuration file provided to ert

 Configure an external job
 -------------------------